 Directing, Playwriting & Production

-Stage manager, director, playwright, producer: these are just a few of the career paths theater lovers can take with a BFA degree in Directing, Playwriting & Production (DPP) from the Ira Brind School of Theater Arts at the University of the Arts.
+Stage manager, director, playwright, producer: these are just a few of the career paths theater students can take with a BFA degree in Directing, Playwriting & Production (DPP) from the Ira Brind School of Theater Arts at the University of the Arts.

 What makes us different: a focus on collaborative disciplines